camunda/camunda-docs-manual/content/update/patch-level.md

 ## 7.13.17 to 7.13.18

-The patches include version 2.1.0 of the `org.camunda.template-engines` artifacts, in particular `camunda-template-engines-freemarker`, `camunda-template-engines-velocity` and `camunda-template-engines-xquery-saxon`.
+The patches include version 2.1.0 of the `org.camunda.template-engines` artifacts, in particular `camunda-template-engines-freemarker`, `camunda-template-engines-velocity`, and `camunda-template-engines-xquery-saxon`.

 This updates the following template engine versions: